Conductive hearing loss: Inner ear

-Presentation

-Conductive hearing loss makes all sounds seem faint or muffled.
-The hearing loss is usually worse in lower frequencies.
-Congenital conductive hearing loss is identified through newborn hearing screening or may be identified because the baby has microtia or other facial abnormalities.
-Conductive hearing loss developing during childhood is usually due to otitis media with effusion and may present with speech and language delay or difficulty hearing.
-Later onset of conductive hearing loss may have an obvious cause such as an ear infection, trauma or upper respiratory tract infection or may have an insidious onset related to chronic middle ear disease, otosclerosis or a tumour of the naso-pharynx.
-Earwax is a very common cause of a conductive hearing loss which may present suddenly when the wax blocks sound from getting through the external ear canal to the middle and inner ear.

 Diagnosis

-Diagnosis requires a detailed history, local examination of the ear, nose, throat and neck, and detailed hearing tests.
-In children a more detailed examination may be required if the hearing loss is congenital.
+Diagnosis requires a detailed history, local examination of the ear, nose, throat, and neck, and detailed hearing tests.
+In children, a more detailed examination may be required if the hearing loss is congenital.

 Otoscopy

-Examination of the external ear canal and ear drum is important and help identify problems located in the outer ear up to the tympanic membrane.
+Examination of the external ear canal and eardrum is important and helps identify problems located in the outer ear up to the tympanic membrane.

 Differential testing

-For basic screening, a conductive hearing loss can be identified using the Rinne test with a 256 Hz tuning fork.
-The Rinne test, in which a patient is asked to say whether a vibrating tuning fork is heard more loudly adjacent to the ear canal (air conduction) or touching the bone behind the ear (bone conduction), is negative indicating that bone conduction is more effective that air conduction.
-A normal, or positive, result, is when air conduction is more effective than bone conduction.
+For basic screening, CHL can be identified using the Rinne test with a 256 Hz tuning fork.
+The Rinne test, in which a patient is asked to say whether a vibrating tuning fork is heard more loudly adjacent to the ear canal (air conduction) or touching the bone behind the ear (bone conduction), is negative, indicating that bone conduction is more effective than air conduction.
+A normal, or positive, result is when air conduction is more effective than bone conduction.

-With a one-sided conductive component the combined use of both the Weber and Rinne tests is useful.
+With a one-sided conductive component, the combined use of both the Weber and Rinne tests is useful.
 If the Weber test is used, in which a vibrating tuning fork is touched to the midline of the forehead, the person will hear the sound more loudly in the affected ear because background noise does not mask the hearing on this side.

 The following table compares sensorineural hearing loss to conductive: